dirkca/newrvs/newrvs/README.txt

 About this theme
 ================

-This is Bootswatch newcerulean for the Bootstrap 3 theme for Moodle.
+This is Bootswatch newrvs for the Bootstrap 3 theme for Moodle.

 * package   cerulean bootswatch for Bootstrap 3
 * copyright 2014 Bas Brands. www.sonsbeekmedia.nl